L1nuxDotFun/Fuzion-pasted/README.md

 ## How to install: <br>

+oh yeah rolling release distro support was lost cus this shit wont build for some idiotic reason lmao

 Debian based: <br>
 ```sudo apt-get install cmake g++ gdb git libsdl2-dev zlib1g-dev```<br>
   **If you get this error:** "`fatal error: xdo.h: No such file or directory`", please install: ```sudo apt install libxdo-dev```